airbnb/javascript/react/README.md

 ## `isMounted`

-  - Do not use `isMounted`. [`react/no-is-mounted`](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/no-is-mounted.md)
+  - Do not use `isMounted`. eslint: [`react/no-is-mounted`](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/no-is-mounted.md)

   > Why? [`isMounted` is an anti-pattern][anti-pattern], is not available when using ES6 classes, and is on its way to being officially deprecated.